-Noradrenaline treatment was previously found not to stimulate BAT 2-deoxy-3H-glucose uptake in male UCP1 KO mice (15).
+Noradrenaline treatment was previously found not to stimulate 2-deoxy-3H-glucose uptake by BAT in male UCP1 KO mice (15).
 The discordance with the findings from the present study could be explained by our use of female UCP1 KO mice.
-Indeed, cold-stimulated BAT 18F-FDG uptake is diminished in male UCP1 KO mice but not in female counterparts (16).
+Indeed, cold-stimulated 18F-FDG uptake by BAT is negated in male UCP1 KO mice but not in female counterparts (16).